mogomaa79/movies4u/README.md

 - **`films.ipynb`**: Contains the logic for scraping movie data from the web.
   - Defines a function for requesting and parsing film data, and writes the data to a JSON file.

+- **`util.py`**: Loads the embeddings for each word in the dictionary.
+  - Contains `get_recommendations()` which uses the embeddings of each movie's description and recommends similar movies using K-Nearest Neighbours Algorithm.

 ## Setup

 To set up the project, follow these steps: